Skin Cancer in Children

 Skin cancer is a malignant tumor that grows in the skin cells.
 Common types of skin cancer are basal cell carcinoma, squamous cell carcinoma, and melanoma.
-Skin cancer is not common in children, however, the incidence of melanoma in children is increasing by 2 percent each year.
+Skin cancer is not common in children.
 Melanoma accounts for up to 3 percent of all pediatric cancers.

 Exposure to sunlight is the major contributing factor to developing skin cancer later in life.
 In particular, blistering sunburns in childhood and adolescence significantly increase the risk of developing malignant melanoma later in life.

 Limiting exposure to sunlight in children and teens may pay large dividends in preventing skin cancers later in life.

 There are three main types of skin cancer:

 - Basal cell carcinoma is a highly treatable cancer and grows very slowly.
 Basal cell carcinoma usually appears as a small, shiny bump or nodule on the skin, mainly those areas exposed to the sun, such as the head, neck, arms, hands, and face.
 Basal cell carcinoma is the most common type of skin cancer in adults, but is uncommon in children except in some genetic conditions such as basal cell carcinoma syndrome and xeroderma pigmentosum.

 - Squamous cell carcinoma, although more aggressive than basal cell carcinoma, is highly treatable.
 Squamous cell carcinoma may appear as nodules or red, scaly patches of skin, and may be found on the face, ears, lips and mouth.
 Squamous cell carcinoma is rare in children.